-- Computer Information Systems (Computer Basics, Database Management, CIS Management, Networking, Programming, Computer & Network Security, and Web Development, Big Data, Artificial Intelligence, and Amazon Web Services (AWS)).
+- Computer Information Systems (Computer Basics, Database Management, Networking, Programming, Computer & Network Security, and Web Development, Big Data, Artificial Intelligence, and Amazon Web Services (AWS)).

 - Consumer Sciences and Design Technologies (Family & Consumer Sciences, Fashion Merchandising & Design, Hospitality & Restaurant Management and Culinary Arts, Interior Design, and Nutrition & Foods)